hamsik2046/react-native-house/README.md

 # react-native-house

-an ios project built with react-native
+An ios project built with react-native, android version will come soon.

-error on geolocation, still not fixed.
+Error on geolocation, still not fixed.

-feel free to pull requests about this.
+Feel free to pull requests about this, u can also contact me directly via QQ(496773689).